 The effects of an early spring on South West gardens

-It has been an unusual autumn and winter in the horticultural world in terms of high temperatures and rainfall.
+2015 to 2016 was an unusual autumn and winter in the horticultural world in terms of high temperatures and rainfall.

 The English Riviera

 I’m very privileged to manage two of the National Trust’s horticultural jewels in terms of plant collections.
 Both Greenway and Coleton Fishacre on the English Riviera in South Devon have exceptionally warm and sheltered mesoclimates, possibly the warmest in the country, meaning that when plants flower here it is usually a good bench mark to what other gardens further up the country will be doing a few weeks later.